pergolafabio/Hikvision-Addons/docs/docker.md

 docker build --build-arg=BUILD_ARCH=amd64 -t hikvision-doorbell .
 ```

-- Run a container from the built image (remember to set the required environment variables, see below for details)
+- Run a container from the built image (remember to set the required environment variables, see above for details)
 ```bash
 docker run -e MQTT__HOST=mosquitto hikvision-doorbell
 ```